OutSystems/docs-support/src/release-notes/lifetime-management-console/lifetime-management-console.md

 <li>Fixed an issue with wrong audit message.
 In a cloud infrastructure, when changing the Maintenance Window of an environment the logged message had the wrong environment name and the user who made the request wasn't recorded.
 (RPM-3207) <span class="cattag">Application Lifecycle</span>  <span class="cattag">LifeTime</span> </li>
 <li>Fixed the issue that was causing the Username claim field to display default value always even when it was changed and saved.
 (RPM-3458) <span class="cattag">Application Lifecycle</span>  <span class="cattag">LifeTime</span> </li>
 <li>Fixed an issue that was not letting to enable legacy provider with Built-in authentication activated and throwing error.
 (RPM-3471) <span class="cattag">Application Lifecycle</span>  <span class="cattag">LifeTime</span> </li>
-<li>Fixed an issue that caused an error when a user had Access permissions in the environment but Change&Deploy in a specific Application.<br/>
+<li>Fixed an issue that caused an error when a user had Access permissions in the environment but Change&amp;Deploy in a specific Application.<br/>
 This occurred when LifeTime would add a dependency of that app that the user has no permission to deploy.<br/>
 Now, the user will get an exception saying that he does not have permission to deploy one or more of the added dependencies.
 (RPM-672) <span class="cattag">Application Lifecycle</span>  <span class="cattag">LifeTime</span> </li>
 <li>Made the automatic abort due to errors on deployment plans more resilient.